 - Has loss of muscle tone in the lower face, leading to jowls

-- Has loose skin and fatty deposits under the chin and jaw, leading to the appearance of a double chin
+- Has loose skin and fatty deposits under the chin and jaw

 - Has realistic expectations regarding what the procedure can achieve